aabou-francis/airline-sim/README.md

 # Airline Simulator with Booking UI

 Welcome to the Airline Simulator project!
-This application is a flight booking simulator that allows users to search for and book flights between different airports.
+This application is a flight booking simulator that allows users to search for flights between different airports.
 The project is built using C++ and follows object-oriented design principles.
 It features a simple, user-friendly interface that makes the booking process straightforward and intuitive.

 ## Features